Frank McEwen bequest to British Museum now online

 Artists included within McEwen’s collection include Sylvester Mubayi, John Takawira, Locardia Ndandarika, Henry Munyaradzi and Bernard Matemera.

-Zimbabwean sculptor Remembrance Chikuruwo portrait photo
+Zimbabwean Artist Tutani Mgabazi portrait photo

 See artist's work